Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Azure Logic Apps Designer.
 - [ ] Azure DevOps.

 ### You have an Azure subscription named Sub1.
 You have an Azure Active Directory (Azure AD) group named Group1 that contains all the members of your IT team.
 You need to ensure that the members of Group1 can stop, start, and restart the Azure virtual machines in Sub1.
 The solution must use the principle of least privilege.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order

 ![Question231](images/question231.jpg)